coxmediagroup/developer-3-skills-test/comments/comments.md

 We only load the parts of Bootstrap that we need.

 #### c020
-This marks code that overrides or otherwise nullifies a default setting in Bootstrap.
+This marks code that overrides or otherwise nullifies a default setting in Bootstrap or FontAwesome.

 #### c021
 We disable this because this site has a few different colors applied to ` <a> ` depending on where it is located.